QuadSpinner/Gaea-Docs/source/Guide/01-Interface/0-Getting-around.md

 The Post Process Stack is available at the bottom of the Properties panel.
 These adjustment options can help you skip the need to create additional nodes.

-Between the two is the Apply / Lock button.
+Between these is the Apply / Lock button.
 If a node takes a long time to process and has been marked as "Heavy", or you have toggled Auto Apply, changes to the node properties are not applied until you click Apply.

 For further details, see @properties.